parent smiles while feeding baby during lactation consult

 You might be sore at first

-When your milk comes in, your breasts may feel very full, hard, and warm.
+When your milk “comes in,” or begins to transition from colostrum to mature milk, your breasts may feel very full, hard, and warm.
 It’s not uncommon for some parents to experience a little nipple tenderness in the beginning as well.
 That doesn’t necessarily mean you’re “doing it wrong,” nor does it mean that the pain will last forever.
-Though you may experience some initial soreness, you should expect it to subside within 30 seconds of baby latching, and to disappear entirely after 10 days of breastfeeding.
+Whether you feel engorged and need help getting baby to latch or are experiencing tenderness and want evidence-based guidance to overcome it, an IBCLC is your trusted care provider to support you with any discomfort you may be experiencing as you learn to breastfeed.

-If you’re experiencing sustained pain during or after nursing, connect with an IBCLC.
-They can help you address what is likely a latching issue.
-Know that prolonged pain, cracking, bleeding, and mastitis are all issues of immediate concern.
-If you notice them, you should call an IBCLC as soon as possible
+If you’re experiencing sustained pain during or after breastfeeding, connect with an IBCLC.
+Know that prolonged pain, latching issues, cracking, bleeding, and mastitis are all issues of immediate concern.
+If you notice them, you should call an IBCLC as soon as possible.

 Feeding products can make things easier

 Though there are many lactation supplies on the market, from nursing clothing to supplements meant to boost your supply, you don’t need more than a few essential items.
-We highly recommend registering for a nursing pillow to support your baby and prevent back pain, as well as a comfy nursing bra that provides support and easy access to your breasts.
-You may even be able to save some money by getting your breast pump through your health insurance plan
+Breastfeeding parents often recommend registering for a nursing pillow to support your baby and prevent back pain, as well as a comfy nursing bra that provides support and easy access to your breasts.
+You may even be able to save some money by getting your breast pump through insurance.

 But really, the most crucial part of breastfeeding is you.
 Focus on taking care of yourself (we know it’s tough — especially in those first weeks) and establishing your supply.
 An IBCLC can help you do just that!